-To support our life, our health, and our economy we need a healthy water system all the way from watershed, to marsh, to stream, to river, to estuary, to ocean.
+To support our life, health, and economy, we need a healthy water system from watershed, to marsh to stream to river to estuary to ocean.

-Water is a finite resource, use too much of it in one place, or pollute a source in another, and downstream there is not enough for others.
+Water is a finite resource.
+Use too much of it in one place, or pollute a source in another, and there is not enough for others downstream.

 We can work with resilient natural systems to make this happen or we can attempt to replicate their function through artificial means.
 By looking at this issue through the lens of One Health - we can deliver solutions that are effective for people, animals, and nature.

 Check out the resources below to learn more and to get involved!

 From your backyard, to a hike near a stream, to a day at the beach - small changes can have a big impact.